 Read (Device) – Read Firmware Version

 The Supplier may use a ‘Read Firmware Version’ Service Request (SRV 11.2) to verify the current Firmware Version and hence confirm whether the activation was successful or not.
 Users in other User Roles are also eligible to send this Service Request if they wish to check the Firmware Version on Meters and CHs.

+For SMETS1 Devices, the S1SP generates this response with the information available to it.

 This process is described in Section 7.4.1.6.2 of the BAD.